Anthony Rizzo Player Props: Yankees vs. Orioles

-Anthony Rizzo -- with a slugging percentage of .786 in his past 10 games, including five home runs -- will be in action for the New York Yankees versus the Baltimore Orioles, with Tyler Wells on the mound, on May 24 at 7:05 PM ET.
+Anthony Rizzo -- with a slugging percentage of .605 in his past 10 games, including three home runs -- will be in action for the New York Yankees against the Baltimore Orioles, with Kyle Gibson on the mound, on May 25 at 7:05 PM ET.

-He racked up three hits (going 3-for-5 with a double and an RBI) in his most recent appearance against the Orioles.
+He is looking to get back on track following a four-strikeout performance in his most recent game against the Orioles.

 Anthony Rizzo Game Info & Props vs. the Orioles